bilal1718/LeetCode_Practice/README.md

 # LeetCode_Practic
-The repository made for just leetcode questions practice like arrays,strings.
+The repository made for just leetcode questions practice like arrays,strings and more.